dickerect/tonyas-cli/README.md

 * You may need to add @ImportResource to TonyasCliApplication to include your other spring context file(s)/classes.
 * Also all the other dependencies should be added to pom.xml, natch
+* Let me know when we can add a REST interface for this puppy or a GUI.

 Without spring-boot